daniloefl/hfpython/README.md

 # hfpython
 Hartree-Fock solver in Python with optimisations to improve convergence

+  * well.py
+    Calculates the energy levels and wave functions for a finite potential well.
+    It works similarly to harmonic.py and hydrogen.py, but the initial conditions assumed for the inward and outward integration are that, psi = 0 or 1 at x->0 (depending if the number of zero crossings is even or odd) and psi = 0 at x->infinity.
+    Differently from hydrogen.py, it uses a linear grid of points (hydrogen.py uses a logarithmically spaced one).

+  * harmonic.py
+    Calculates the energy levels and wave functions for the harmonic oscillator.
+    It requires the number of zero crossings as an input.
+From that it assumes whether the function is even or odd and associates the initial condition at x = 0 to be 0 or 1, depending on the case (0 if it is odd, 1 if it is even).
+    The convergence criteria is that the number of zero crossings match the required ones and that the solution from the boundary condition at x = 0 matches the solution psi = 0 at x->infinity at the place where E-V changes sign, as it is done in hydrogen.py.
+    Differently from hydrogen.py, it uses a linear grid of points (hydrogen.py uses a logarithmically spaced one).

   * hydrogen.py
     Solves the radial equation for Hydrogen, using a logarighmic grid of points.
     Uses the Numerov method.